thoughtspot/thoughtspot.github.io/_admin/loading/materialized-views.md

 * [Manually refresh data in a view]({{ site.baseurl }}/admin/loading/refresh-view.html)
 * [Refresh the view on a schedule]({{ site.baseurl }}/admin/loading/schedule-materialization.html)

+Here are some conditions that could lead to a view becoming stale:

+* Changes to the view definition
+* Changes to the fields used in the view
+* Changes to the join relationships used in the view
+* Change to formulas in the view
+* Change the datatypes in the underlying tables

 ## Related Information

 -   [Understand views]({{ site.baseurl }}/complex-search/about-query-on-query.html)